yiannist/pkg-ganeti/man/gnt-cluster.rst

 generated.
 The prefix must be specified in the format ``XX:XX:XX`` and the default is ``aa:00:00``.

-The ``--no-lvm-storage`` option allows you to initialize the cluster without lvm support.
-This means that only instances using files as storage backend will be possible to create.
-Once the cluster is initialized you can change this setup with the **modify** command.

 The ``--no-etc-hosts`` option allows you to initialize the cluster without modifying the /etc/hosts file.

 The ``--no-ssh-init`` option allows you to initialize the cluster without creating or distributing SSH key pairs.

-The ``--file-storage-dir`` option allows you set the directory to use for storing the instance disk files when using file storage as backend for instance disks.
+The ``--file-storage-dir`` and ``--shared-file-storage-dir`` options allow you set the directory to use for storing the instance disk files when using file storage backend, respectively shared file storage backend,  for instance disks.
+Note that the file and shared file storage dir must be an allowed directory for file storage.
+Those directories are specified in the ``@SYSCONFDIR@/ganeti/file-storage-paths`` file.
+The file storage directory can also be a subdirectory of an allowed one.
+The file storage directory should be present on all nodes.

 The ``--prealloc-wipe-disks`` sets a cluster wide configuration value for wiping disks prior to allocation and size changes (``gnt-instance